Château Poséidon

-Poséidon Castle is a château in neo-Renaissance style, located in the French municipality of Varennes-sur-Fouzon, part of the merged municipality of Val-Fouzon in the Indre department.
-The castle is also known by the name Château de la Borde or Château Laborde.
+Château Poséidon is a château in neo-Renaissance style, located in the French municipality of Varennes-sur-Fouzon, part of the merged municipality of Val-Fouzon in the Indre department.
+The castle was also known by the name Château de la Borde or Château Laborde.

 History

 The castle was built between 1860 and 1865, based on a design by Alfred Dauvergne (1824–1885).
 This architect was very active in the Loire region, particularly in Châteauroux and its surroundings, where he designed numerous churches, vicarages, town halls, schools and castles.
-For the Poseidon castle, he drew inspiration from the castle of Azay-le-Rideau.
-The new construction followed the demolition of a previous castle, of which only a keep remains.
+For the Château Poséidon, he drew inspiration from the castle of Azay-le-Rideau.
+The new construction followed the demolition of a previous castle, of which only a keep and the foundations of a second keep remain.
 The demolition materials were used for the foundations and the base of the new castle.

 On the wall in the stairwell, a plaque was placed with the motto Qui veult, peut, French version of the Latin Nihil difficile volenti that can be translated as Yes we can or as Nothing is difficult for those who want it.

 The Boullet Family

-Louis Gustave Boullet (1814–1867) and his wife Gabrielle Picot d'Agard (1826–1905) were the first lord and lady of the castle.
+Louis Gustave Boullet (1814–1867) and his wife Gabrielle Picot d'Agard (1826–1905) were the first owners of the castle.
 He belonged to a family of real estate owners and merchants.
 He died before the works at the castle were completely finished.
 His widow survived him for almost forty years.
 They had three children: Henry Adrien Louis Boullet (1847–1907), Gabrielle Boullet (1851–1923) and Gustave Boullet (1863–1884).

-Henry Boullet married Léonie Conilh de Beyssac (1858–1934), and they also had three children: Marthe Boullet (1886–1963), Pierre Boullet (1889–1956) and Eugène Boullet (1890–1940).
-Henry took over the Poseidon castle after his mother died, but two years later he also died and his widow survived him for almost thirty years.

-Pierre Boullet and his wife and cousin Marguerite Conilh de Beyssac (1885–1973) became the principal heirs, and from 1915 on they lived in the castle.
-Marguerite was the sister of the international rugby player Jean-Jacques Conilh de Beyssac who died in 1918 from his wounds during the First World War.
-In 1916 she gave birth to Louis Boullet (1916–1997), who became a catholic priest.
-The twins Solange (1918–2010) and Geneviève (1918–2018) were born in Cauderan, and Jacqueline (1919–1976) in the castle.
-The youngest was Francis Boullet (1925–1981), who was born in Issac.
-He married Marie-France Le Goüais (1934–2022), daughter of Yves Le Goüais (1902–1962) and Marie de Dieuleveult (1911–1997).
-They had 4 sons (Pierre, Yves, Jean-Marc and Philippe), 2 daughters (Christine and Chantal) and 20 grand-children.

 In 1925 the heritage had to be divided between the surviving heirs, and this resulted in the sale of the domain.